 OA can be defined as radiological, clinical or subjective.
 There have been many attempts to accurately identify and grade radiographic disease in OA and it is most widely assessed in studies using the Kellgren and Lawrence (K&L) score.
-The overall grades of severity are determined from 0 to 4 and are related to the presumed sequential appearance of osteophytes, joint space loss, sclerosis and cysts.
-The World Health Organization (WHO) adopted these criteria as the standard for epidemiological studies on OA.
+The overall grades of severity are determined from 0 to 4 and are related to the presumed sequential appearance of osteophytes, joint space loss, sclerosis and cysts.2 The World Health Organization (WHO) adopted these criteria as the standard for epidemiological studies on OA.
 Cross-sectional imaging methods, such as magnetic resonance imaging (MRI), can visualize joint structures in more detail and continue to undergo evaluation to determine if they will provide a means by which the definition of OA can be refined.

 Clinical OA is defined by features in the history and on examination.
 It invariably requires the presence of joint pain in addition to other features.
 Some of the most well recognized standards for the diagnosis of clinical OA are the American College of Rheumatology (ACR) criteria.
-These have been developed for the hip, knee and hand.
-Subjective OA relies on the assessment of the patient as to whether or not the disease is present.
+These have been developed for the hip3, knee4 and hand.5 Subjective OA relies on the assessment of the patient as to whether or not the disease is present.
 Interestingly, individuals with early painful OA may be free from radiographic changes and, conversely, those with severe radiographic changes may be entirely asymptomatic.
-There is a correlation between the severity of radiographic disease and symptoms; however, the association is not strong.

-The explanation for this poor concordance may be first, that some of the structures within the joint imaged on radiographs do not have a nociceptive innervation and secondly, the experience of pain is more complicated than purely a response to structural change, with other factors such as psychological aspects also playing a role.
+There is a correlation between the severity of radiographic disease and symptoms; however, the association is not strong.6 complicated than purely a response to structural change, with other factors such as psychological aspects also playing a role.
 The diagnosis of symptomatic radiographic OA has been developed to take into consideration both structural change and joint pain or discomfort.

+The explanation for this poor concordance may be first, that some of the structures within the joint imaged on radiographs do not have a nociceptive innervation and secondly, the experience of pain is more